 Having a cyber security framework such as Cyber Essentials to work towards can be beneficial for your organisation.
 Having key goals can help ensure that the risk of a data breach is minimal.

-Cyber Essentials is backed by the UK Government and National Cyber Security Centre and by being Cyber Essentials certified, this outwardly shows your commitment to cyber security.
+Cyber Essentials is backed by the UK Government and National Cyber Security Centre.
+By being Cyber Essentials certified, this outwardly shows your commitment to cyber security.
 Having a Cyber Essentials certification also demonstrates to your business partners, regulators, suppliers and customers that your organisation takes cyber and information security seriously.

 With the General Data Protection Regulation (GDPR) now in play, its more important than ever for organisations of all sizes have a solid cyber security framework and make your organisation compliant with the regulation than now.